Pratt PreCollege Summer Program Immerse yourself in Art, Design, Architecture, Creative Writing, Cultural Studies and more

 Young Filmmakers (Grades 4-8)

-July 23-August 3.
+July 29-August 9.
 Monday-Friday.
 9:30am-3:30pm. $1,200/$1,080 (discounted tuition) Bring your video camera!
 Learn the art of visual storytelling by writing, directing, editing, and acting in your own movies.
 View your films at the final screening.
 Receive a recording of your movie!

 Young Architects (Grades 5-8)

-Syracuse University Summer College offers high school students entering their junior or senior year the opportunity to explore college majors and experience college life with credit and noncredit programs along with commuter and residential options.
+Syracuse University Summer College offers high school students the opportunity to explore college majors and experience college life in over 40 credit and noncredit programs.

 Acting and Musical Theater (audition video required)